United Kingdom football sexual abuse scandal: Jim McCafferty

 In Belfast, on 7 December 2016, former Celtic youth coach Jim McCafferty was charged with offences relating to sexual activity with a child, allegedly committed in Northern Ireland.
 On 5 January 2017, he appeared via video-link from Maghaberry jail in County Antrim at Belfast Laganside court, charged with engaging in sexual activity with a child aged between 13 and 16 in Northern Ireland between December 2011 and December 2014.
 At this and a further court hearing, he was remanded in custody.
 McCafferty was due to appear at Laganside on Friday 1 September, but proceedings were delayed pending medical reports.
 At a further court hearing on 27 September 2017, McCafferty's intention to plead guilty to at least two of eight sex charges was considered, but the arraignment hearing was adjourned until November 2017 to allow psychiatric reports.
 In February 2018 at Belfast Crown Court, McCafferty was formally arraigned on eight charges, with a trial date set for 21 May 2018.

 McCafferty, former kitman for Celtic, Hibernian and Falkirk, admitted abusing teenagers in the 1980s and 1990s while coaching boys’ and junior teams in West Lothian, Scotland, and at Celtic between 1990 and 1996.

 2018 and 2019 trials and convictions

 On 21 May 2018, McCafferty, aged 71, pleaded guilty to all eight charges at Laganside Courts in Belfast.
 McCafferty was remanded to Maghaberry Prison pending a sentencing hearing to take place on 22 June 2018.
 Sentencing was later adjourned to 13 August 2018 when McCafferty was sentenced to three years and nine months in prison.

 In a further trial in May 2019, at Edinburgh High Court, McCafferty was jailed for six years and nine months after pleading guilty to 11 charges of abusing teenagers between 1972 and 1996.
 The victims abused by McCafferty were at Celtic Boys Club, Celtic's youth team, and at youth teams he ran in North Lanarkshire.
 McCafferty was reported to have connections to Barry Bennell, taking youth players to Manchester and Crewe.

+McCafferty, 76, died in HM Prison Glenochil on 19 November 2022.